Here are the slides and videos from a few select talks that I have delivered.

 Abstract: Skein modules were introduced in 1987 by Józef H. Przytycki as generalisations of the various polynomial link invariants in the 3-sphere to arbitrary 3-manifolds.
 Over time they have evolved into one of the most important objects in knot theory and quantum topology having strong ties with algebraic and hyperbolic geometry, quantum cluster algebras, and the Witten-Reshetikhin-Turaev Topological Quantum Field Theories, to name a few.
 In this talk we will give the audience a tour of the development of the various kinds of skein modules, focusing primarily on the Kauffman bracket skein module.

 Here is the YouTube recording of my talk at the International Centre for Theoretical Sciences.

-Here is a talk I gave at the Stanford Topology Seminar about some of my more recent work in quantum topology and skein modules.
+A recording of a talk I delivered at the Stanford Topology Seminar about some of my more recent work in quantum topology and skein modules may be found here.

 Gram Determinants Motivated By Knot Theory (Student Research Talks (StReeTs), George Mason University, October 25, 2019)